Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-02-release-notes.md

 #### Table Placement After Last Page Element

-Aspose.PDF for .NET now provides the ability to add tables precisely after the last content element on a page.
-By using the [`Page.CalculateContentBBox()`](https://docs.aspose.com/pdf/net/working-with-tables/) method to determine the bounding box of existing content, developers can now calculate the exact position where the last element ends and place tables immediately after it.
-When table data exceeds the available space on the current page, the table will automatically flow to the next page starting from the top, rather than from the same position as the original table.
+Aspose.PDF for .NET now allows tables to be added precisely after the last content element on a page.
+By using the [`Page.CalculateContentBBox()`](https://docs.aspose.com/pdf/net/working-with-tables/) method to determine the bounding box of existing content, developers can calculate the exact position where the last element ends and place tables immediately after it.
+When table data exceeds the available space on the current page, the table automatically flows to the next page, starting at the top rather than continuing from the same position as the original table.

 Here is an example of how to use this feature: